learn-co-curriculum/git-github-working-with-branches/README.md

 ## Check for Understanding

-Before moving on to the next lesson, check for your understanding of this material by answering the following question in your own words:
+Before moving on to the next lesson, check your understanding of this material by answering the following question in your own words:

 - What are branches and how does using them help us?